-NeuroInformatics Center, 5219 University of Oregon, Eugene, OR 97403, USA malony@cs.uoregon.edu Electrical Geodesic, Inc., 1600 Millrace Dr, Eugene, OR 97403, USA dtucker@eqi.com
+NeuroInformatics Center, 5219 University of Oregon, Eugene, OR 97403, USA (adnan, sergei, malony)@cs.uoregon.edu Institute of Mathematics, Academy of Sciences, 11 Surganov St, Minsk 220072, Belarus volk@im.bas-net.by

 Abstract.
-The computational environment for estimation of unknown regional electrical conductivities of the human head, based on realistic geometry from segmented MRI up to 256 resolution, is described.
-A finite difference alternating direction implicit (ADI) algorithm, parallelized using OpenMP, is used to solve the forward problem describing the electrical field distribution throughout the head given known electrical sources.
-A simplex search in the multi-dimensional parameter space of tissue conductivities is conducted in parallel using a distributed system of heterogeneous computational resources.
+A multi-cluster computational environment with mixed-mode (MPI + OpenMP) parallelism for estimation of unknown regional electrical conductivities of the human head, based on realistic geometry from segmented MRI up to 2563 voxels resolution, is described.
+A finite difference multi-component alternating direction implicit (ADI) algorithm, parallelized using OpenMP, is used to solve the forward problem calculation describing the electrical field distribution throughout the head given known electrical sources.
+A simplex search in the multi-dimensional parameter space of tissue conductivities is conducted in parallel across a distributed system of heterogeneous computational resources.
 The theoretical and computational formulation of the problem is presented.
-Results from test studies are provided, comparing retrieved conductivities to known solutions from simulation.
+Results from test studies based on the synthetic data are provided, comparing retrieved conductivities to known solutions from simulation.
 Performance statistics are also given showing both the scaling of the forward problem and the performance dynamics of the distributed search.